View Peter Rocci's Obituary on uticaod.com and share memories

 Peter enjoyed many special times with family and friends.
 Some of his favorites included holiday celebrations, the annual Rocci/DeTraglia "Sausage Saturday", tailgating with his buddies during football season, Uncle Mario's Christmas parties, breakfast with Vinny and pharmacy friends, hanging out with the crew at Tommy's barbershop and our yearly Toffler dinner parties.

-He is survived by his beloved wife of 54 years, Vinnie; his cherished children, who provided him with strength and decorated his life, Peter and Christine Rocci, Dr. Charles and Brenda Rocci and Gina Rocci; adored grandchildren, who gave light to his days, Alexander, Charles, Nicholas, Victoria, Samuel and Christopher (CJ); very special in-laws, Gloria Rocci and Carol and Fred Polito; nieces and nephews, Nicole, Rick and Ricky Kaminski, Kathie and Jason Taillon, Gabriella, Francesca and Anthony, Fred Polito and Jim Recknall, Christopher and Debra Polito and Jordyn; lifelong friends, Rufie, Phibby, Dick and Billy.
-He was predeceased by his beloved parents, Mary and Alphonse Rocci; treasured brother, James Rocci; much-loved in-laws, Philomena and Charles Talarico; and special aunts, uncles and friends.
+He is survived by his beloved wife of 54 years, Vinnie; his cherished children who provided him with strength and decorated his life, Peter and Christine Rocci, Dr. Charles and Brenda Rocci and Gina Rocci; adored grandchildren who gave light to his days, Alexander, Charles, Nicholas, Victoria, Samuel and Christopher (CJ); very special in-laws, Gloria Rocci and Carol and Fred Polito; nieces and nephews, Nicole, Rick and Ricky Kaminski, Kathie and Jason Taillon, Gabriella, Francesca and Anthony, Fred Polito and Jim Recknall, Christopher and Debra Polito and Jordyn; uncle, Mario Rocci and aunt, Orietta Rocci; the Rocci, DeTraglia and Cappelli cousins; lifelong friends, Rufie, Phibby, Dick and Billy.
+He was predeceased by his beloved parents, Mary and Alphonse Rocci; treasured brother, James Rocci; much loved in-laws, Philomena and Charles Talarico; and special aunts, uncles and friends.

 We thank the physicians who cared for Peter and especially acknowledge Dr. John DeTraglia and Dr. Charles Rocci for their insight and advice.